 If your waiver is approved, the Cashier’s office will remove the health insurance charged from the student’s account within 7–10 days.
 If your waiver is denied, you may appeal the denial by submitting an online waiver appeal.
 An appeal box will be displayed on the denial notification for you to complete.
 If you exit the page and fail to submit your appeal you can also submit an appeal to the University grad insurance inbox (firstname.lastname@example.org).
 Students will be notified of the appeal decision in writing via email within 7-10 days.
 The appeal decision is final.

 You do not have to enroll your dependents.
-If you would like to enroll your dependents, please contact the insurance provider, Academic Health Plans, directly at (855) AHP-CARE.
+If you want to enroll your dependents, please contact the insurance provider, Academic Health Plans, directly at (855) AHP-CARE.

 Yes.
 If you obtain other coverage for the spring semester you will need to contact the University at email@example.com.

 This mandatory health insurance information is for domestic graduate students only.
 All international graduate students are required to carry student health insurance, and the cost will be automatically added to your student account.
-Any international graduate students with insurance questions must contact the Office of International Students and Scholars (OISS) directly.
+Any international graduate students with insurance questions must directly contact the Office of International Students and Scholars (OISS).